 Cars dominated Theodore N. Charagionis interests from his childhood, with these of his family to give vent to his raw driving and subsequent collectible concerns.
 His collection of cars and car related items, began to take shape in 1977, incorporating with the passage of time rare pieces of the global automotive industry.
 His professional activity enabled him to design the House for his collection.
 A unique complex of 30,000 m2 in the heart of Athens, which hosts in 4,000 m2 the Hellenic Motor Museum.
 The collection is exposed in three levels, and in rotational basis continuously, showing more exhibits.
-Includes models of houses that no longer exist as Avion Voisin, Adler, Allard, Packard, Facel Vega, Delage, Delahaye, Iso, Dino, Lagonda, Stanguelini, Siata, OSCA, Alpine, JENSEN, HEALEY, Frazer Nash, Offenhauser etc, as well as models of famous houses that persist and some dominating the contemporary reality, as Bugatti, Ferrari, Maserati, Aston Martin, Lotus, Bristol, Rolls Royce, Bentley, Abarth, Alfa Romeo, Lancia, Mercedes , Porsche, BMW, etc. the entire collection, categorized as follows:
+Includes models of houses that no longer exist as Avion Voisin, Adler, Allard, Packard, Facel Vega, Delage, Delahaye, Iso, Dino, Lagonda, Stanguelini, Siata, OSCA, JENSEN, HEALEY, Frazer Nash, Offenhauser etc, as well as models of famous houses that persist, some dominating the contemporary reality and some relaunch production line recently as Bugatti, Ferrari, Maserati, Aston Martin, Lotus, Bristol, Rolls Royce, Bentley, Abarth, Alfa Romeo, Lancia, Mercedes , Porsche, BMW, Alpine, Borgward, etc. the entire collection, categorized as follows:

 Antique, Veteran, Vintage, Post Vintage, Classic, Post Classic, Modern & Contemporary.